 Women

-The main specific causes of death differ by gender
+The main specific causes of death differ according to sex

-The ten main causes of death have been ranked in function of their age-adjusted mortality rates, separately for men and women.
+The ten main causes of death have been classified according to their age-adjusted mortality rates, separately for men and women.
 The three main causes of death are:

 among men, COVID-19, ischemic heart diseases (IHD), and lung cancer;

-among women, COVID-19, dementia (including Alzheimer's disease), and cerebrovascular diseases (grouped with HTA).
+among women, COVID-19, cerebrovascular diseases (grouped with hypertension), and dementia (including Alzheimer's disease).

-Rankings are rather similar between regions.
-However, heart failure in the Flemish Region is ranked as the fourth leading cause of death in men and in women.
-In contrast, heart failure is ranked as the seventh, ninth or tenth leading cause of death in the Brussels Capital Region and in the Walloon Region.
-As heart failure is considered to be a common end to several diseases, these disparities could be explained in part by differences in the coding of causes of death among regions.
+The rankings are fairly similar from one region to another.
+However, in the Flemish Region, heart failure is ranked as the fourth leading cause of death in men and third in women.
+On the other hand, heart failure is ranked as the seventh cause of death in the Brussels-Capital Region for both men and women, and as the eighth cause for women and tenth cause for men in the Walloon Region.
+As heart failure is considered to be the common outcome of several diseases, these disparities could be partly explained by differences in the coding of causes of death between regions.

 Men